GerritCodeReview/plugins_depends-on/src/main/resources/Documentation/about.md

 ========

 This plugin provides a way to mark a change dependent on other change(s).
-To mark a change dependent, post a change level comment with the list of dependencies under a change in the Gerrit page (not an inline diff comment or patchset level comment) in a single line with the format `Depends-on: c1 c2 c3 ....` where c1, c2 and c3 are gerrit change numbers.
-Any number of changes can be provided after the `Depends-on:` tag.
+To mark a change dependent, click on edit button in 'Depends-on' section in change info block and save dependencies with the format `c1 c2 c3 ....` where c1, c2 and c3 are gerrit change numbers.
+User can also post a change level comment with the list of dependencies under a change in the Gerrit page (not an inline diff comment or patchset level comment) in a single line with the format `Depends-on: c1 c2 c3 ....` where c1, c2 and c3 are gerrit change numbers.
+Any number of changes can be provided in the depends-on edit textbox and after the `Depends-on:` tag in comment section.
 The `Depends-on:` tag is case-sensitive.
 Only changes listed in the most recent `Depends-on:` tag are considered as valid dependencies and older tags are ignored.
-To remove existing dependencies, a `Depends-on:` tag with no changes must be added.
+To remove existing dependencies, a `Depends-on:` tag with no changes must be added (or) save depends-on edit window with empty text.

 PROPAGATION
 -----------